Stark, New Hampshire

 Stark is a town in Coös County, New Hampshire, United States.
-The population was 478 at the 2020 census, down from 556 at the 2010 census.
+The population was 478 at the 2020 census, a decline from the figure of 556 tabulated in 2010.
 It has a famous covered bridge.
 The town includes the villages of Percy and Crystal as well as the village of Stark, located on the Upper Ammonoosuc River.
 New Hampshire Route 110 runs through Stark, east from U.S. Highway 3 in Groveton and northwest from Route 16 in Berlin.
 Much of the town is within the boundaries of the White Mountain National Forest.

-Stark is part of the Berlin, NH–VT Micropolitan Statistical Area.
+Stark is part of the Berlin, NH-VT Micropolitan Statistical Area.

 History

 Granted in 1774, Stark was originally named "Percy", after Hugh Percy, 1st Duke of Northumberland.
 The town was incorporated in 1795, and renamed "Stark" in 1832, after General John Stark, who wrote the words that became New Hampshire's motto, "Live Free or Die".

 World War II POW camp

-In early 1944, the remains of a former Civilian Conservation Corps camp in the town were converted to form Camp Stark, which would hold about 250 German POWs.
+In early 1944, the remains of a former Civilian Conservation Corps camp in the town were converted to form Camp Stark, which held about 250 German POWs.
 This was the only World War II POW camp located in New Hampshire.
 Most of the men in the camp performed hard labor in the nearby forests, supplying wood for the paper mills in Berlin, New Hampshire.
 Some of the men eventually came back to live in the United States and Canada after the war ended, and the camp was closed in 1946.